Keysight/jpl-sphinx/docs/custom/kpl-setup-and-configuration/02-jenkins-instance-configuration.rst

 Jenkins Instance Configuration File
 ===================================

+The **Keysight Pipeline Library** is a small loading library that allows a team to create steps that load the libraries required for their specific workflows.
-The Keysight Pipeline Library needs to have a git repository that contains a configuration file for the library.
+The library needs to have a git repository that contains a configuration file for the library.
 This is typically created and owned by the administrator of the Jenkins instance.
-The bare minimum setup for the repo is shown below; however, is it not uncommon to fork the **Keysight Pipeline Library** which is a small loading library and allows the team to create steps that load the libraries required for their specific workflows.
+The bare minimum setup for the repo is shown below.

 .. code-block:: none